edumarques/dynamophp-symfony/README.md

 ## Features

 - Auto-wiring of DynamoPHP services
-- Configurable AWS SDK DynamoDB client and Marshaler
+- Configurable AWS SDK DynamoDB client, Marshaler and Serializer
-- Symfony Flex recipe support for automatic configuration
 - Sandbox application for testing and development

 ## Installation